pacificclimate/climate-explorer/DEPLOYMENT_GUIDE.md

 # Climate Explorer Deployment Guide

 Deploying the Climate Explorer (CE) requires setting up a number of backing services.
 This guide assumes familiarity with deploying databases and web applications in a Debian based Linux distribution.
 Change commands as appropriate for alternate distributions.
-Additionally, a basic knowledge of version control (Git/Github), the statistical programming language R, NetCDF file format, and some experience working with climate data is recommended.
+Additionally, a basic knowledge of version control (Git/Github), containerization with [docker](https://www.docker.com/), the statistical programming language [R](https://www.r-project.org/), the [NetCDF file format](http://www.unidata.ucar.edu/software/netcdf/), and some experience working with climate data is recommended.

 ## Backing Services